DeepLabCut/DeepLabCut/docs/functionDetails.md

   gputouse: int, optional -Natural number indicating the number of your GPU (see number in nvidia-smi).
 If you do not have a GPU, put None.
 See: https://nvidia.custhelp.com/app/answers/detail/a_id/3751/~/useful-nvidia-smi-queries
 ```

-The plots can be customized by editing the **config.yaml** file (i.e. the colormap, scale, marker size (dotsize), and
+The plots can be customized by editing the **config.yaml** file (i.e., the colormap, scale, marker size (dotsize), and
 transparency of labels (alphavalue) can be modified).
 By default each body part is plotted in a different color
 (governed by the colormap) and the plot labels indicate their source.
 Note that by default the human labels are
 plotted as plus (‘+’), DeepLabCut’s predictions either as ‘.’ (for confident predictions with likelihood > p-cutoff) and